AnthillTech/mewa/doc/API.md

 # Channel API Messages specification
-*document rev 0.2*
+*document rev 0.3*

 The idea of the communication channel is central to the followit24.com service.
-A few simple rules apply:
+A few simple principles apply:

 * Every device that wants to exchange information using followit24.com must connect to a channel
 * Channels are created by users who have accounts with followit24.com.
 One user account can create and manage multiple channels.